10 best French restaurants in Paris

-“A lot of chefs like to go there on their day off because they don’t have to think about it,” says Zimbeck.
-Call ahead for reservations or go around 7 p.m. to get a seat for an early dinner.
+“A lot of chefs like to come here on their day off because they don’t have to think about it,” says Zimbeck.

-With subtle Japanese touches in the decoration and plate presentation (think salted butter caramel with yuzu), this authentic Breton sit-down crêperie is the authority in Paris.
+With subtle Japanese touches in the decoration and plate presentation (salted butter caramel with yuzu), this authentic Breton sit-down creperie is the authority in Paris.

-Try any of their overly stuffed buckwheat galettes made using Bordier butter and wash it down with one of their many artisanal ciders.
-According to Zimbeck, they’re a world apart from what you’ll find at most street side crêpe stands.
+According to Zimbeck, the overly stuffed buckwheat galettes made with Bordier butter are a world apart from what you’ll find at most street-side crepe stands.

 Reservations are required, as ususal, for the best French restaurants in Paris.